by Erin Ferucci

 I recently visited a quaint little shop in Brentwood that had really fine quality cards and paper.
 Sugar Paper, the brainchild of Jamie Grobecker and Chelsea Shukov is a luxury stationary store offering fine papers with antique letterpress accents and fine stitching that is all but extinct in today’s printing technology.

-The store offers a full line of stationary and custom printing options but I fell in love with these charming cards that simply say, “You had me at Hello!”
 Who doesn’t want to hear that?
 Whether you are a Jerry Maguire fan or not the sentiment is wonderfully romantic.
 What a lovely Valentine to give this truly distinctive card and a small box of decadent gourmet chocolate truffles from Teuscher Chocolates (more on them in the next blog).

 Sugar Paper is lovely both the product and the shop.
 I love how they displayed their custom stationary wall by painting it pink and using white inexpensive frames to showcase their custom work!!